-Separately the EU Benchmark Regulation (Regulation (EU) 2016/1011) (the BMR) applied in the European Union from 1 January 2018.
+Separately, the EU Benchmark Regulation (Regulation (EU) 2016/1011) (the BMR) applied in the European Union from 1 January 2018.
 The BMR aims to provide a framework for benchmarks to be produced in a transparent and reliable manner.
+For a more detailed discussion of the BMR, please see the next article in this Global Insights brochure entitled "EU Benchmark Regulation: Is your transaction up to the mark?".

-While the BMR itself is not discussed in this article, it would be useful, in this context, to note the requirement under Article 28(2) of the BMR pursuant to which supervised entities (regulated firms including EU credit institutions, investment firms, insurers or reinsurers, pension funds, AIFs, UCITS, central counterparties and trade repositories) must produce and maintain "robust written plans" detailing what they would do if a benchmark materially changes or ceases to be produced, which must be made available to their competent authority upon request and included in the relevant contractual documentation.
+However, of interest is the requirement under Article 28(2) of the BMR pursuant to which supervised entities (regulated firms including EU credit institutions, investment firms, insurers or reinsurers, pension funds, AIFs, UCITS, central counterparties and trade repositories) must produce and maintain "robust written plans" detailing what they would do if a benchmark materially changes or ceases to be produced, which must be made available to their competent authority upon request and included in the relevant contractual documentation.
 The plans should, where feasible and appropriate, nominate one or several alternative benchmarks that could be referenced to substitute the benchmarks no longer provided, indicating why such benchmarks would be suitable alternatives.

-In addition, the BMR requires that prospectuses published under the Prospectus Directive which relate to an offer of transferable securities that reference a benchmark, are required to include clear and prominent information stating whether the benchmark is provided by an administrator included in the ESMA register.
+In addition, the BMR requires that, with effect from 1 January 2018, prospectuses published under the Prospectus Directive which relate to an offer of transferable securities that reference a benchmark, are required to include clear and prominent information stating whether the benchmark is provided by an administrator included in the ESMA register.
 Prospectuses approved prior to 1 January 2018 need to be updated by 1 January 2019.
 Supervised entities can continue to use "existing' benchmarks until 2020.